Nutritional strategies to support productive farming systems

 - There needs to be greater consideration of placement and timing of fertiliser applications to improve fertiliser nutrient recovery

-- Declining native fertility reserves means more complex fertiliser combinations will be needed to meet crop.
+- Declining native fertility reserves means more complex fertiliser combinations will be needed to meet crop demands

-This will not be a traditional paper that reports results of a specific research trial or set of trials from specific research projects.
-Rather, it is a set of observations made from the projects listed above, as well as those made by Richard Daniel (NGA) in their work on fertiliser N application strategies for winter crops.
-Collectively, the findings from this research, backed by the underlying regional trends in soil fertility and the drivers for successful rainfed cropping in our region, provide some useful insights into what are likely to be the critical success factors for future fertility management programs.
+This paper is based on a series of observations made in recent years from the projects listed above, as well as others made by Richard Daniel and the NGA team in their work on fertiliser N application strategies for winter crops.
+Collectively, the findings from this research, backed by the underlying regional trends in soil fertility and the drivers for successful rainfed cropping in our region, provide some useful insights into what are likely to be the critical success factors for future fertiliser management programs.

 Do we have successful fertility management systems?

-An effective fertiliser management strategy needs to consider all of the 4R’s (right product, in the right place, at the right time and at the right rate – Johnson and Bruulsema 2014) to maximize the chance of achieving effective use of available moisture.
+To maximise the chance of achieving effective use of available moisture, an effective fertiliser management strategy needs to consider all of the 4R’s (right product, in the right place, at the right time and at the right rate – Johnson and Bruulsema 2014).
 While everyone pays lip service to these 4R’s, our real thinking is often driven by considerations about only one – rate.
-We spend a lot of time agonizing over rate, because rate is clearly an important part of the economics of growing the crop.
-Rate is also an important consideration in terms of soil fertility maintenance (i.e. replacing what we remove in grain).
-In many cases the rate we can afford is not always the rate we need to apply to optimize productivity, much less balance nutrient removal, but we still spend a lot of time thinking about it.
+We spend a lot of time agonising over rate, because rate is clearly an important part of the economics of growing the crop.
+Rate is also an important consideration in terms of soil fertility maintenance (ie. replacing what we remove in grain).
+In many cases the rate we can afford is not always the rate we need to apply to optimise productivity, much less balance nutrient removal, but we still spend a lot of time thinking about it.

 Because of that, we find that the thinking about the other 3R’s tends to be much more superficial.
 Occasionally we might have a try at something a bit different, but in many cases we tend to keep doing what we have always done, and put the same products in the same place at the same time each year.
-At the same time, our background soil fertility reserves have fallen and our crops are becoming increasingly reliant on inputs of fertility (fertilisers, manures etc) to sustain productivity.
-It is this increasing reliance on fertilisers, especially N and P and (increasingly) K, that allows us to really see the inefficiency in use practices.
-The impact of these inefficiencies in terms of lost productivity can often dwarf any of the considerations of rate, and highlights challenges for productivity and profitability in the long term.
+Meanwhile, our background soil fertility reserves have fallen and our crops are becoming increasingly reliant on off-farm sources of fertility (fertilisers, manures etc.) to sustain productivity.
+It is this increasing reliance on fertilisers, especially N, P and (increasingly) K, that is allowing us to really see the inefficiency in current use practices.
+The impact of these inefficiencies in terms of lost productivity can often dwarf any of the considerations of rate, and are highlighting challenges for productivity and profitability in the long term.